IBEX Family & Friends Program

 Is there a way I can study and prepare for the teaching on this trip?

-As the trip roster gets settled, Dr. Grisanti will add several study suggestions to the trip webpage or email them to the group participants directly.
+As the trip roster gets settled, Dr. Grisanti will send by email several study suggestions to the group participants directly.
 These resources will help those interested in laying some groundwork for what we hope to learn during our time together.
 Once the final payment deadline passes, Dr. Grisanti will mail to each person participating in the Family and Friends trip a copy of a great resource, the Satellite Bible Atlas.
 You will carry that around during the trip, esp. on the days we are travelling outside of Jerusalem.
 He will also provide links to other helpful resources.

 Can I get baptized during the Family and Friends trip?